mautic/documentation/emails/troubleshooting.md

 ## Unsubscribe link doesn't work

 The unsubscribe link doesn't work in the test emails.
 That is because the test emails are sent to a Mautic user.
 Not to a Mautic lead.
-Mautic user cannot be unsubscribed and therefor the unsubscribe link looks like this: `http://yourmautic.com/|URL|`.
+Mautic user cannot be unsubscribed and therefore the unsubscribe link looks like this: `http://yourmautic.com/|URL|`.
 When you send the email to a lead, the link will work correctly.